Updated for 2023

 Volunteer in Zanzibar on African Impact’s Dolphin and Marine Conservation Project and make a real difference to the sustainability of dolphin tourism.
 As a volunteer, you will monitor human-dolphin interactions, promote ethical dolphin tours, and contribute to the conservation of marine life in the area.
 This project is ideal for those passionate about marine conservation and the environment.
 In your free time, you can explore the beautiful coastlines and vibrant culture of Zanzibar.
 You will live in a private volunteer house near the coastal village of Kizimkazi and work with local communities and organizations to protect the marine ecosystem.
 This is a unique opportunity to make a lasting impact while enjoying a truly amazing location.

 With Projects Abroad, you’re never too young to discover the world of volunteering.
-That’s why this organization has specially designed trips for teens and even middle school students.
+That’s why this organization has specially designed trips for teens.
 Their team will be with you every step of the way to make sure you’re safe to get the most out of your trip, and they even offer some escorted flights to certain destinations!

 Check out some volunteer projects below.
 Program fees start from $925 per week.

 If you’re between 15-18 years old, you can team up with like-minded teens from around the world.
 Together with new friends, you’ll experience life in a different country and help disadvantaged communities or protect the planet.
 And, you’ll gain self-confidence to help you pursue future dreams and overcome challenges.
 These trips are ideal for gaining community service credit.